carrierwaveuploader/carrierwave/README.md

 When this uploader is used, an uploaded image would be scaled to be no larger than 800 by 800 pixels.
 The original aspect ratio will be kept.
-A version called thumb is then created, which is scaled to exactly 200 by 200 pixels.

-If you would like to crop images to a specific height and width you can use the alternative option of '''resize_to_fill'''.
-It will make sure that the width and height specified are filled, only cropping if the aspect ratio requires it.
+A version called `:thumb` is then created, which is scaled to exactly 200 by 200 pixels.
+The thumbnail uses `resize_to_fill` which makes sure that the width and height specified are filled, only cropping if the aspect ratio requires it.

-The uploader could be used like this:
+The above uploader could be used like this:

 ```ruby
 uploader = AvatarUploader.new